+The bill requires the Director of Accounts and Reports (Director) to transfer all moneys in the Judicial Council Fund to the SGF on July 1, 2023, and subsequently abolish the fund.
 The bill requires the Director to transfer all publication fees collected by the Council to be deposited in the State Treasury and credited to the SGF.
 In addition, the bill requires all moneys received as gifts, grants, or donations for the preparation, publication, or distribution of legal publications to be deposited in the State Treasury and credited to the Publications Fee Fund.